-A place for research and learning,
+A place for research & learning,

 reconnection with the natural world,

-and a place for creativity.
+& a place for creativity.

 We envision a valley alive with wildlife, working farms, & thriving community life, where restoration is not just an act, but a way of living.

-Our Landscape
+The Landscape

 Our Approach